Hiroreco/enreco-archive/recap-data/chapter1/day8/nodes/king-of-libestal-c1d8.md

 It wasn’t a chuckle of relief or joy.
 It was mocking, twisted, and laced with malice.
 The truth came crashing down.

 The King had tricked them.
 This had all been part of his plan.
 The kingdom, the Stains, the war—it had all been a ruse.
-With the heroes’ victory, he had finally been "freed".
+With the heroes’ victory, he had finally been "freed."

 No longer bound by his shackles, the King revealed his true self.
 His small, kindly form twisted and contorted, warping into a hideous monstrosity wrapped in chains. *The Captive* had awakened.